731 Naval Air Squadron: Training

-731 NAS pilots, who were already qualified for carrier deck landing, operated a number of various Fleet Air Arm aircraft.
-Initially operating with Hawker Sea Hurricane and Fairey Swordfish aircraft, they flew continuous circuits and approaches to land on whichever runway was in use.
+731 Naval Air Squadron pilots, who were already qualified for carrier deck landing, operated a number of various Fleet Air Arm aircraft.
+Initially operating with Hawker Sea Hurricane and Fairey Swordfish, they flew continuous circuits and approaches to land on whichever runway was in use.
 This enabled the prospective DLCOs to direct their approach and familiarise themselves with the differing landing characteristics across the aircraft types operated within the Fleet Air Arm.

 The runway in use was known as the 'Dummy Deck', the trainee DLCOs were known as 'Batsmen' and the repetitive work earned them the nickname 'Clockwork Mice'.
-A Dummy Carrier Island was introduced, in an attempt to create authenticity, in the form of a converted 1930s Albion bus and given the nickname 'H.M.S.
-Spurious'.
+A Dummy Carrier Island was introduced, in an attempt to create authenticity, in the form of a converted 1930s Albion bus and given the nickname 'HMS Spurious Mark II.

 Trainee DLCOs used high visibility paddles during the day and illuminated paddles at night.
 The paddles were similar to tennis rackets or 'bats', hence the DLCOs being referred to as 'bats'.
 The DLCO trainees had to learn the different signals used to communicate with the pilot during an intensive three week training course.
 Signals were given until the aircraft was committed to land, however, if the approach was deemed unsafe the trainee would 'wave him off', to go around for another approach.

-Training in aircraft carrier flight deck activities and incidents was provided through the Aircraft Handling and Fire Fighting schools, both located at East Haven.
-Curriculum included aircraft parking and taxi after landing, simulated ready for take off manuevering, the spreading and folding of wings and fire fighting.
+Training in aircraft carrier flight deck activities and incidents was provided through the Aircraft Handling and Fire Fighting School, located at HMS Peewit.
+Curriculum included aircraft parking and taxiing after landing, simulated ready for takeoff manoeuvring, the spreading and folding of wings and fire fighting.

 The training course ended with the trainees operating on an actual aircraft carriers.
 A number of escort aircraft carriers were assigned as Deck Landing Training (DLT) Carriers.
 Carriers on DLT duty included: